lenaMK/doc/conf/ICC2025_theMatterOfMaps.md

 I therefore decided to use needles to activate the location of each artwork by a woman on my map.

 - Following a chronological order materialised a narrative of how womxn artists progressively entered public space
-- and emphasised their relation to each other.
+- and it emphasised their relation to each other.

-### Rituals (no slide change)

-I only realized the extent of the ritualistic dimension during its practice

-- searching for my paths
-- carefully placing a needle for each artwork onto the map
-- I felt an agency both upon the history and the geography of public art made by womxn
-- It seemed almost necessary to share this feeling with others

-I also had to slve the questions of

-> “how many needles should I place?
-When is this piece complete or when do I stop?”.
+> But how many should I place?

 ### Timeline highlight